Saved from the Titanic

-Saved from the Titanic is a 1912 American silent motion picture short starring Dorothy Gibson, an American film actress who survived the sinking of the RMS Titanic on April 15, 1912.
-Premiering in the United States just 31 days after the event, it is the earliest dramatization of the tragedy.
+Saved from the Titanic is a 1912 American silent short film starring Dorothy Gibson, an American film actress who survived the sinking of the RMS Titanic on April 15, 1912.
+Premiering in the United States just 31 days after the event, it was the earliest dramatization of the tragedy.

 Gibson had been one of 28 people aboard the first lifeboat to be launched from Titanic and was rescued about five and a half hours after leaving the ship.
 On returning to New York City, she co-wrote the script and played a fictionalized version of herself.
 The plot involves her recounting the story of the disaster to her fictional parents and fiancé, with the footage interspersed with stock footage of icebergs, Titanic's sister ship Olympic and the ship's captain, Edward Smith.
 To add to the film's authenticity, Gibson wore the same clothes as on the night of the disaster.
 The filming took place in a Fort Lee, New Jersey studio and aboard a derelict ship in New York Harbor.

 The film was released internationally and attracted large audiences and positive reviews, though some criticized it for commercializing the tragedy so soon after the event.
 It is now regarded as a lost film, as the last known prints were destroyed in the Éclair studio fire in March 1914.
 Only a few printed stills and promotional photos are known to survive.
 It is Gibson's final film, as she reportedly suffered a mental breakdown after completing it.